hrtywhy/hrtywhy.github.io/_posts/2025-01-23-backdoor-breakdowns-investigating-the-marijuana.markdown

 imagehero: true
 ---

 The beginning of 2025 was quite hectic for me as I assisted a friend whose business operates in the media industry.
-My friend complained about Chinese ads appearing on their website and, upon further investigation on Google, discovered Chinese and Turkey's languange backlinks directing users to their site.
+My friend complained about Chinese ads appearing on their website and, upon further investigation on Google, discovered Chinese and Turkish language backlinks directing users to their site.
 These backlinks are often exploited by actors such as "slot gacor" operators to boost their search rankings on Google, embedding links on other websites to improve their visibility and achieve first-page results.

 # Case Summary